andre-ye/tserk/index.md

 This is monster, evil.
 It cycles up like so, and away...

+We experimented with lumenodes.
+They captured photons, inwards and outwards.

+Our eye is an independent cognitive unit.
+The world we see is one which is very powerful.

+But we could not understand it.
+It appears like a haze to us.
+We cannot even begin to understand what is present in the lumenrays.
+It is like noise, too sharp and grainy: like looking into the sun.
+And there is nothing when you look into the sun: you may be looking into space.

+The lumenographers say, "this is the real world.
+You just can't see it."
+But they cannot be right.
+This cannot be the real world.
+For I have seen what is real with my own eyes.

+No, these are not the ways to live.
+Our eyes see all.

+---

 Concept: Documenting important images throughout history.
 But most important was the Tsvet.
 When the Tsvet happened, everything changed.
 Things became fuzzy and incomprehensible.
 Lines: disobeying geometry.
 We could not comprehend it.

 Primitive cameras: but our organs were always poorly suited towards these simple results.
 They would need extensive code processing to produce renderable results.